monutam91/articles/TypeScript/rxjs/rxjs-basics/rxjs-basics.md

 > Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 It is a declarative programming paradigm in that programming is done with expressions or declarations[1] instead of statements.

-So basically we write our function as you may have seen mathemathical functions in High school.
+So basically we write our function as you may have seen mathematical functions in High school.
 For example: `f(g(x))` this expression states that we do 'g', then on the results of 'g' we run 'f'.
 So **we're stating what we do** instead of how we're going to do it.
 The imperative could be something like:

     - Take x, and calculate the square of its value
     - Given the square of x, negate it